VPAC/seqpar/sequentialandparallelprogramming.md

  }
 ```

-All implementation of OpenMP must act with the assumption of internal control variables (ICVs) that control the behaviour of the program.
+All implementations of OpenMP must act with the assumption of internal control variables (ICVs) that control the behaviour of the program.
 These variables hold information such as the number of threads, the maximum size of the thread team, the number of processors, etc. There are default values given by specific implementations and they can also be manipulated during runtime.

-Whilst there are many ICVs (beyond the scope of this book) the following gives a description of a few major ones, their initial value, the functions for how to retrieve their value, how to modify their value, and the environment variable.
+Whilst there are many ICVs (beyond the scope of this book) the following gives a description of a few major ones, their initial values, the functions for how to retrieve their values, how to modify their values, and the environment variable.
 Their syntax is consistent in both C and Fortran

 **dyn-var**.
 Operates within parallel regions.
 The default value is set to `false` unless the implementation supports dynamic adjustment of the number of threads, in which case it is set by the implementation.
 It controls whether dynamic adjustment of the number of threads is enabled for encountered parallel regions.
 There is one copy of this ICV per data environment.
 The value may be retrieved with `omp_get_dynamic()`, and modified with `omp_set_dynamic()`.
 It uses OMP_DYNAMIC as an environment variable.